-On November 29th, we will be hosting two Brexit Briefs with John Winstanley of Pareto Financial Planning and Ben Gutteridge, head of fund research at Brewin Dolphin, who will outline the potential effects of Berxit on investments.
+On November 29th, we will be hosting a Brexit Brief with John Winstanley of Pareto Financial Planning and Ben Gutteridge, head of fund research at Brewin Dolphin, who will outline the potential effects of Brexit on personal investments.
 We recently launched an alliance with Pareto Financial Planning to offer financial planning advice to HURST’s business and private clients on a range of matters, including pensions, investments, protection, and employee benefits.

 John Winstanley of Pareto Financial Planning became our dedicated Independent Financial Adviser and works alongside us from our offices to offer clients a comprehensive financial planning service.